Carbon Dioxide Conversion Program

 The U.S. Department of Energy’s (DOE) Carbon Dioxide Conversion Program focuses on research, development and demonstration of a broad suite of technologies that convert carbon dioxide (CO2) into environmentally responsible, equitable and economically valuable products, thus enabling low-carbon supply chains to meet the goal of a decarbonized economy by 2050.
 These products can provide revenue to the emitter that can offset the cost of capturing, treating, and transporting CO2 — and to the user of the CO2 — while also achieving a net reduction of CO2 emitted into the atmosphere.

 The Carbon Dioxide Conversion Program seeks to identify and develop new and improved materials, equipment, and processes that produce value-added goods using CO2 as a feedstock.
 Pathways to generate products are diverse and can include biological uptake, catalytic conversion, and mineralization.
-Products made from these pathways can include building materials, agricultural products, polymers, chemicals, fuels, and other beneficial goods.
-The program focuses on anthropogenic carbon oxides, defined as carbon emissions that have been concentrated through human activity (including power, industrial, and direct air capture sources of CO2).
-Carbon Dioxide Conversion is generally applicable to any flue gas stream generated by the combustion of carbon-based fuels, such as natural gas and biomass, as well as to carbon dioxide capture streams and several other carbon-rich waste gas streams that are currently vented to the atmosphere.
+Furthermore, the method of “reactive capture and conversion” may be applied within each conversion pathway, where waste CO2 is captured and converted into products in one integrated step, which mitigates/eliminates costs and complexities otherwise associated with the transport and storage of CO2.
+Products made from these pathways can include fuels, chemicals, agricultural products, animal feed, building materials, and other beneficial goods and materials.
+Carbon dioxide conversion is generally applicable to any flue gas stream generated by the combustion of carbon-based fuels, such as natural gas and biomass, as well as to carbon dioxide capture streams and several other carbon-rich waste gas streams that are currently vented to the atmosphere.
 The development of technologies that lead to revenue-generating products can help support broader carbon dioxide emissions reduction strategies — such as CO2 capture and storage and hydrogen production — and lead to more sustainable power generation and industrial and agricultural practices.
+Scaling carbon conversion technologies towards commercialization requires technological advancements as well as careful integration of workforce, environmental, and social justice considerations.

 Carbon Dioxide Conversion Products & Pathways

-The Carbon Dioxide Conversion Program is focused on carbon dioxide biological uptake using algae, catalytic conversion into fuels and chemicals, and mineralization into inorganic materials:
+The Carbon Dioxide Conversion Program is focused on carbon dioxide biological uptake using algae, catalytic conversion into fuels and chemicals, and mineralization into inorganic materials.
+Within each conversion pathway, the Program has recently began developing the approach of “reactive capture and conversion”, where the capture and conversion steps are integrated into one efficient process.

 Biological Uptake Into Algae and Bioproducts